Ryado/ryado.github.io/cv_dahimene.md

 ####[2008–2010] Developer, EducaSuisse, *Genève*.
 * Development and integration of e-learning solutions.
-* Development of web portals for to educational institutions.

 ####[2008] Developer, Cogitar, *Algiers*.
 * Development of a management application using interoperability with Microsoft Office 2007 suite.